vekee/duandahai/content/posts/en/20210607-real-time-monitoring-db.md

 +++
 author = "DUAN DAHAI"
-title = "The solutions for real time monitoring abnormal data in database" date = "2021-06-07" description = "The solutions for real time monitoring abnormal data in database" tags = [
+title = "One solution for real time monitoring abnormal data in database" date = "2021-06-07" description = "One solution for real time monitoring abnormal data in database" tags = [
     "database"
 ]